Community partners collaborate to offer culinary training

 There is no charge for this program for those individuals who financially qualify.
-Interested candidates should contact Spruce Mountain Adult Education at 207-897-6406.
-For more information, visit facebook.com/WesternMaineCommunityAction/.
+Interested candidates should contact Spruce Mountain Adult Education 897-6406.
+For more information visit https://www.facebook.com/WesternMaineCommunityAction/

 Comments are not available on this story.